I don’t mean to make you uncomfortable, but I think it’s high-time we had a serious conversation about Starbucks.

-With that in mind, can anybody tell me why queuing up to spend $5 for a cup of flavored foo foo coffee at Starbucks is better than making your own Folgers at home, or walking into your local Quickie Mart and taking a minute to pay a buck and change for the Maxwell House blend they’re serving up?
+With that in mind, can anybody tell me why queuing up to spend $5 for a cup of flavored foo foo coffee at Starbucks is better than making your own Folgers at home, grabbing a cup from the office coffee maker, or walking into your local Quickie Mart and taking a minute to pay a buck and change for the Maxwell House blend they’re serving up?

 I mean come on, folks.
 Is going to Starbucks — or any other fancy-pancy coffee house for that matter — really worth 40 hours of your life each year and the annual $900 premium?